Dragon Age: Inquisition – Trespasser

 Dragon Age: Inquisition – Trespasser is a downloadable content (DLC) pack developed by BioWare and published by Electronic Arts for the 2014 action role-playing video game Dragon Age: Inquisition.
 It was released for Xbox One, PlayStation 4, and Microsoft Windows through Electronic Arts' digital distribution platform Origin, on September 8, 2015.
 The pack follows members of the Inquisition as they uncover a conspiracy to invade southern Thedas, while at the same time being confronted over their relevancy as an organization two years after a cataclysmic series of events which unfolded in Inquisition.
 As the Inquisition works to undermine a secret invasion by the Qunari, its leadership will eventually have to decide whether the organization itself should continue to exist.

-Trespasser is the final major single-player narrative DLC pack released for Dragon Age: Inquisition, and sets up a story thread which connects Inquisition to its upcoming sequel, Dragon Age: Dreadwolf.
+Trespasser is the final major single-player narrative DLC pack released for Dragon Age: Inquisition, and sets up a story thread which connects Inquisition to its sequel, Dragon Age: The Veilguard.
 It received positive reviews from video game publications.